 How will the environment be protected?

 Protection of the unique environment surrounding BGAD is one of the project’s top considerations.
 Therefore, the environmental permits for the plant are based on special environmental studies conducted locally.
-Additionally, the environment is continually monitored during destruction activities to ensure that operations are protective of the area.
+Additionally, the environment is continually monitored during destruction activities to ensure operations protect the area.
 Oversight is provided by the U.S. Environmental Protection Agency and KDEP during the entire process.

 What will happen to the plant and depot once the weapons have been destroyed?

-The areas of the plant that have come in contact with chemical agent will be decontaminated and the equipment dismantled in accordance with regulatory requirements.
+Upon completion of stockpile destruction, BGCAPP will be closed in accordance with all applicable laws, requirements and regulations.
+The areas of the plant that have come in contact with chemical agent will be decontaminated and the equipment dismantled.
 The disposition of the remainder of the plant has not yet been determined and will be negotiated among the Department of the Army, Commonwealth of Kentucky, PEO ACWA and BGAD.
 The depot will continue with its missions of supplying munitions, chemical defense equipment and Special Operations support to the DOD.

 What are the Kentucky Chemical Demilitarization Citizens’ Advisory Commission and the Chemical Destruction Community Advisory Board?

 As the chemical weapons destruction project moves forward, the topics addressed by the CAC and its CDCAB are as important as they are varied.
-For information on current topics being considered by the commission, to learn the upcoming meeting schedule or to be added to the mailing list, please contact the CAC secretary, Valerie Merlin, at email@example.com.
+For information on current topics being considered by the commission, to learn the upcoming meeting schedule or to be added to the mailing list, please contact the Blue Grass Chemical Stockpile Outreach Office.
 For information on the board, please contact co-chairs Craig Williams at (859) 986-7565 or Madison County Judge-Executive Reagan Taylor at (859) 624-4700.

 How can I learn more?

-The Blue Grass Chemical Stockpile Outreach Office provides the community with an information source for chemical weapons destruction at BGAD.
+The Blue Grass Chemical Stockpile Outreach Office provides the community with an information source and communications channel for chemical weapons destruction at BGAD.
 It supports the program’s commitment to openness and public involvement.
-The staff develops and provides information papers, brochures and exhibits, makes available technical documents and reports and provides speakers to local groups and organizations to address program-related topics.
-The office also serves as a communication channel for the community to provide input to program-related topics.
+The staff develops and provides information papers, brochures and exhibits, makes technical documents and reports available and provides speakers to local groups and organizations.
+The office staff also support quarterly CAC/CDCAB meetings.
 The office is located at 1000 Commercial Drive, Suite 2, in Richmond.
-For more information, visit www.peoacwa.army.mil or contact the staff at (859) 626-8944 or firstname.lastname@example.org.
+For more information, visit www.peoacwa.army.mil or contact the staff at (859) 626-8944 or email@example.com.